open-sauced/intro/10-Types-of-contributions.md

 ### Blog Writing

 Blog writing as a type of open-source contribution involves creating and publishing blog posts, articles, or tutorials related to open-source software, projects, technologies, or best practices.
 Like documentation, you don't necessarily have to know how to code to write these posts.
-Here are some ways you can use blogging to contribute:

-- Reflect on your experiences as a contributor
-- Describe and review the project’s latest updates
-- Mentioning the project when raising awareness about certain topics or in a guide on how to get started in open-source

-Here are some specific examples of how blog writing can be used to contribute to open-source projects
+Here are some specific examples of how blog writing can be used to contribute to open-source projects:

 - You can write about the latest features of an open-source project, such as a new version of the software or a new plugin.